Webster County, Iowa

 Webster County is a county in the U.S. state of Iowa.
 As of the 2020 census, the population was 36,999.
 The county seat is Fort Dodge.
 The county was established in January 1851, one of 43 counties established by a legislative package.
 This county was named after Daniel Webster, an American statesman noted for his moving oratory.

-Webster County comprises the Fort Dodge, IA Micropolitan Statistical Area.
+Webster County comprises the Fort Dodge, IA Micropolitan statistical area.

 Geography

-According to the U.S. Census Bureau, the county has an area of 718 sqmi, of which 716 sqmi is land and 2.8 sqmi (0.4%) is water.
+According to the United States Census Bureau, the county has an area of 718 sqmi, of which 716 sqmi is land and 2.8 sqmi (0.4%) is water.